Magdalene College, Cambridge: Cripps Court

+New Library

+Officially opened on 2 July 2022, the New Library is the first library building constructed by Magdalene for 330 years and is situated in the western corner of the Fellows' Garden.
+Designed by Níall McLaughlin Architects, it won the RIBA Stirling Prize in 2022 for its architectural achievements, the first Oxbridge building to receive this accolade.
+It holds the College's books for undergraduate and postgraduate use, and it provides more than 90 study spaces across three floors with views of the Fellows' Garden and the River Cam.
+There is also a group study room, social space, and an archive.
+The Robert Cripps Gallery provides gallery space for visiting exhibitions and for displaying parts of the College art collection to the wider community.

 Events and traditions

 Magdalene is noted for its 'traditional' style: it boasts a well-regarded candlelit formal hall (held every evening) and was the last all-male college in Oxford or Cambridge to admit women in 1988 (Oriel College was the last in Oxford, admitting women in 1986).
-This change resulted in protests by some male undergraduates, including the wearing of black armbands and flying the college flag at half-mast.

 Spelling and pronunciation of name

 The college is officially known as "The College of Saint Mary Magdalene", with "Magdalene" customarily pronounced "Maudlyn" (/ˈmɔːdlᵻn/ MAWD-lin).
 The name was chosen when Thomas Audley re-founded and dedicated the college to Mary Magdalene in 1542.
 In early documents, the name of the college was spelt "Maudleyn" as it was pronounced.
 Although the standard pronunciation of the name "Magdalene" in the English language has changed, the customary pronunciation of the college's name was retained.

 With the development of the General Post Office during the 19th century, the spelling of the college's name was fixed as "Magdalene" with a final "e", to avoid confusion with Magdalen College, Oxford.
 The two colleges are pronounced the same.